erezrokah/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/public_api_configure.md

   Expose APIs and applications publicly to users who are not logged in to your API Portal.
 ---

-Public API mode enables you to expose non-business critical APIs and their methods so that your API consumers can access them without creating a user account or logging in.
+Public API mode enables you to expose non-business critical APIs and their methods so that your API consumers can access them without creating a user account or logging in.s

 When Public API mode is enabled, users can browse any APIs and applications you have specifically exposed for public access in API Manager, without logging in to API Portal.
 Users can still sign in or sign up to API Portal to use all the features.